Friday, June 05, 2026

 Final Words: Soul First, Then Church, Then Kingdom

-To prepare for the anniversary of the Redemption means to recover the order of the redeemed.
+To prepare for the anniversary of the Redemption, we must recover the order of those who were redeemed.

-It means restoring sacred worship because Calvary is made present on the altar.
-It means restoring Eucharistic reverence because the Host is not a symbol of community but the Body, Blood, Soul, and Divinity of Jesus Christ.
-It means restoring sanctuaries, vestments, and the Roman Rite because worship teaches the soul before argument reaches the intellect.
+It means restoring sacred worship because God in His grace makes Calvary present for us and not just for those few souls 2000 years ago.
+It means restoring Eucharistic reverence because the Host is not a symbol of community but the Body and Blood of Jesus Christ.
+It means restoring sanctuaries, vestments, altars, communion rails, and the Roman Rite because worship teaches the soul long before rhetoric reaches the intellect.

-It means restoring fasting, penance, confession, and moral discipline because the redeemed soul must be trained away from sin and toward heaven.
-It means restoring doctrinal preaching because souls cannot repent of what they have never been taught to name.
+It means restoring fasting, penance, confession, and moral discipline because the redeemed soul must be trained away from nature and sin and toward grace and heaven.
+It means restoring doctrinal preaching because souls cannot repent of what they have never been taught is sin.
 It means defending Sacred and Apostolic Tradition because Scripture belongs inside the Church that preserved it.
-It means recovering the seriousness of Church law because charity without order becomes sentiment, and order without charity becomes machinery.
+It means recovering the seriousness of Church law because charity without order becomes Modernist, sentimental gobbledygook, and order without charity becomes, well, it becomes Agenda 2030.

 He corrected the order by which their nature expected it to arrive.